CME Group bans two traders for prearranging transactions

-NEW YORK The U.S. Treasury Department on Tuesday sold a record $65 billion of one-month bills at an interest rate of 0.270 percent, which was the highest level since Aug.
-23, Treasury data showed..

-CHICAGO CME Group Inc said on Tuesday it permanently barred from its markets two traders who prearranged trades to transfer equity between accounts two years ago.
+CHICAGO (Reuters) - CME Group Inc said on Tuesday it permanently barred from its markets two traders who prearranged trades to transfer equity between accounts two years ago.

 The owner of the Chicago Mercantile Exchange banned Jun Jin for prearranging transactions in CME FX option instruments from May 2014 to July 2014, according to a disciplinary notice.
 Jin was also fined $50,000.